Strawberry Rhubarb Pudding Dessert

 Thanks so much for supporting a small business and visiting our family owned blog 💕

-Our favorite kitchen supplies used with this recipe:
+Our favorite kitchen equipment and supplies used with this recipe:

 Yield 12 servings